nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/resource_mapping.rst

   Therefore, using this handler for downloading static resources that do not need to go through the handler is not recommended.
-  Download static resources using the function of the Web container or Web server, and use this handler only for contents that need to go through other handlers such as "authorization is required to be performed for contents download".
+  Download static resources using the function of the web container or web server, and use this handler only for contents that need to go through other handlers such as "authorization is required to be performed for contents download".